12 Days of Giveaways: Win four tickets to Broadway's Anastasia valued over $500 | Curated

 The prize

-- Four tickets to the opening night of BAC’s Anastasia on February 21 at the Northern Alberta Jubilee Auditorium
+- Four tickets to the opening night of BAC’s Anastasia on March 7 at the Queen Elizabeth Theatre

 This prize package is valued at $540.